a-joia/filesystem-exec-mcp-servers/README.md

 - All results are returned as dictionaries (or lists for some analysis functions), with `"status": "success"` or `"error"` and detailed fields.

 ---

-If you need example usage or more details for any function, see the code or tests, or ask for examples!